 Today I’m going to show you how to use interfacing in a sewing project.
-If you’ve never used interfacing before, it’s relatively easy!
+If you’ve never used it before, it’s relatively easy!
 There are a few things to remember, so I’ll go over everything you need to know.

 Interfacing comes in different weights

-First, interfacing comes in various weights and composition.
-You can use a knit interfacing which can stretch with a knit fabric, or a mid-weight woven interfacing that can be used fairly universally in an average project.
+First, it comes in various weights and composition.
+You can use a knit interfacing which can stretch with a knit fabric, or a mid-weight woven that can be used fairly universally in an average project.
 It even comes in a super-heavy weight that you can make things like light cushions and mouse pads with!
 So choose the right interfacing for a project is important.
 Patterns will specify exactly what kind you’ll need for the best results.

 Fusible interfacing requires an iron